MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-inline.md

 * *Data* is the data content to ingest.
 Unless otherwise modified by the ingestion properties, this content is parsed as CSV.

  > [!NOTE]
  > Unlike most control commands and queries, the text of the *Data* part of the command doesn't have to follow the syntactic conventions of the language.
- For example, whitespace characters are important, or the `//` combination is not treated as a comment.
+ For example, whitespace characters are important, or the `//` combination isn't treated as a comment.

 * *IngestionPropertyName*, *IngestionPropertyValue*: Any number of [ingestion properties](../../../ingestion-properties.md) that affect the ingestion process.